 Safeguarding is integrated into the Oundle School and Laxton Junior School ('the School') ethos and the School is committed to safeguarding the welfare of all those who come into contact with it and with whom it interacts.
-This includes children and adults.
+This includes children (a child includes anyone under the age of 18) and adults.
 The School will follow up on all safeguarding concerns appropriately in the interests of ensuring a culture of safety, equality and protection.